BaronBeans/firebase-techtalk/README.md

 # firebase-techtalk
-Simple repository with a barebones app for people to clone and use during my tech talk on GOogle Firebase at NewOrbit
+Simple repository with a barebones app for people to clone and use during my tech talk on Google Firebase at NewOrbit